m-adeel12/devops-learning-journey/06-aws/notes/README.md

 - IAM Credential Report (account level) : It gives you a snapshot of all the users in your AWS account and the status of the various credentials.
 - IAM Access Advisor (user-level) : It shows the permissions granted to a user and when those services were last accessed, you can use this information to revise your policies.

+# Amazon Compute

+- Compute is essentially the power behind running your application.

+# EC2

+- EC2 stands for Elastic Compute Cloud, its part of infrastructure as a service
+- Its allows you to do the following things:
+  .
+Rent Virtual Machines (EC2)
+  .
+Store data on virtual drives (EBS)
+  .
+Distribute load across machines
+  .
+Scaling services using auto-scaling groups

+# EC2 User Data

+- It is possible to bootstrap our instances using an EC2 User data script, bootstrapping means launching commands when a machine starts.
+- EC2 User data is used to automate boot tasks such as:
+  .
+Installing updates
+  .
+Installing software
+  .
+Downloading common files from the Internet